howicodestuff/howicodestuff.github.io/_posts/2017-12-20-hello-world.md

 }
 {% endhighlight %}

-...C is powerful and I love it, but very complicated if you want to do some simple things.
+...
+C is powerful and I love it, but very complicated if you want to do some simple things.

 Anyway.

 So, you may have figured this out already, but my name is Christos.
 I am a student of Computer Science in the University of Ioannina, Greece.

 I love building software and learning new things.
 I'm interested in web application development, machine learning, systems programming, Linux and Open Source Software.

 In this blog, I will be documenting my discovery of problems and their solutions, the process of writting code and building stuff, as well as development tools and setting our environment up for that.